Selling a House After Bereavement: Your UK Guide

 Inheritance Tax on the Property Itself

-If you’ve inherited a house worth £400,000 and you’re the adult child, you might owe Inheritance Tax on the amount over £325,000 — but you may also be entitled to additional allowances depending on the exact circumstances.
-This is why you need professional advice.
-Inheritance Tax is complex, and what applies to one family doesn’t apply to another.
-The cost of a solicitor’s advice on this point (often £200-500) is money well spent if it means you understand your actual tax liability.
+If you’ve inherited a house worth £450,000 and you’re an adult child, you might think you owe tax on the amount over £325,000.
+But you might also qualify for additional allowances depending on your exact situation.
+This is why you need professional advice — Inheritance Tax has more edge cases than you’d think, and what applies to one family doesn’t apply to another.
+Paying a solicitor £200-500 for clarity on this is money that pays for itself.

-You can find more detail on inheritance tax allowances on the UK government website, but please speak to a qualified tax adviser or solicitor before making any decisions based on it.
+The government website has information on inheritance tax allowances, but please speak to a tax adviser before making decisions based on what you read.

 Capital Gains Tax When You Sell

-There are exceptions and edge cases, so professional advice is essential.
-If the house has been rented out, or if the deceased person hadn’t lived there for many years, the situation changes.
-But the typical scenario — adult child inherits parent’s family home and sells it within a year — usually attracts no Capital Gains Tax.
-That’s a real relief when you’re already managing the emotions of the sale.
+There are exceptions: if the house was rented out as an investment, or if your parent hadn’t lived there for years and it was a second property.
+But the standard situation — adult child inherits parent’s family home and sells it within a year — is usually completely tax-free on the gain.
+That’s a real relief when you’re already emotionally wiped out by the sale itself.

-This article is for information only and does not constitute financial or tax advice.
-Always speak to an independent financial adviser or qualified tax specialist before making decisions about inherited property or sales proceeds.
+This article is information only and not financial or tax advice.
+Speak to an independent financial adviser or tax specialist before making decisions about inherited property.

 The Emotional Side of Selling a Family Home

-There’s no timeline for this.
-Some people are ready to let go after two months; others need a year.
-Some want to sell quickly to avoid the pain of repeated visits; others want to visit regularly until they’re ready to say goodbye.
-Both are valid.
-Neither is wrong.
+There’s no right timeline for this.
+Some people are ready to move on after two months; others need a year or more.
+Some want to sell immediately because visiting keeps opening the wound; others need to visit regularly until they’ve said goodbye properly.
+Both approaches are valid.
+There’s no scoreboard.

-What helps, from what I’ve seen, is separating the practical decision from the emotional one.
-The practical question is: “Can I afford to keep this property, and do I need the money or the space?”
-The emotional question is: “Am I ready to let this go?”
-You don’t have to answer both at the same time.
-You can decide practically that selling makes sense, then give yourself another three months emotionally before listing it.
-That three months might be spent visiting weekly, remembering, taking photographs, slowly preparing yourself and the space.
+The thing that actually helps is separating the practical question from the emotional one.
+“Can I afford to keep this house and do I need the money?” is one question.
+“Am I ready to let this go?” is a completely different one.
+You don’t have to answer both on the same day.
+You can decide practically that you need to sell, then give yourself another few months emotionally before you list it.
+Spend that time visiting, remembering, looking through boxes, slowly saying goodbye.
+Your body and mind need that time.

 Working With Estate Agents and Solicitors

-When you’re ready to sell, you’ll need two professional teams: a solicitor to handle the legal side, and an estate agent to market and sell the property.
+When you’re ready to move forward, you’ll need two teams: a solicitor for the legal side and an estate agent to actually sell it.

 Choosing an Estate Agent

-Ask whether they offer a no-sale, no-fee arrangement.
-Some do; others charge fees regardless of outcome.
-Understand their commission structure (typically 1-2% plus VAT) before you instruct them.
+Ask whether they work on a no-sale-no-fee basis.
+Some do; others charge regardless.
+Understand their commission upfront — usually 1-2% plus VAT — before you instruct them.

 Your Solicitor’s Role

-Your solicitor will have already handled probate, so they’re usually best placed to handle the sale too — they’ll have all the paperwork already.
-Their role is to:
+Your solicitor handled probate, so they should handle the sale too.
+They’ve got all the paperwork already.
+They’ll:

 • Register the sale at HM Land Registry

-Solicitor fees for a straightforward property sale usually range from £500 to £1,200 including VAT.
-Ask for a clear quote upfront.
+Solicitor fees for a straightforward sale run £500-1,200 including VAT.
+Ask for a fixed quote before you start.

 Practical Steps to Get Your House Ready

-How you prepare the house for sale matters more than you might think.
-A property that’s been closed up and empty can feel sad, neglected and stuck.
-A property that’s been gently prepared — cleaned, aired, thoughtfully presented — sells faster and often for more money.
+How you prepare the house for sale actually matters more than you’d think.
+A house that’s been shut up and neglected feels sad and stuck.
+A house that’s been gently cleaned and cared for sells faster and usually for more money.

 Clearing and Decluttering